 Non-Surgical Hip Pain Treatment in Manhattan

 If you are still struggling with hip pain despite strengthening, supplements and weight loss, please call Manhattan Sports Therapy.
-Dr. Nemirovsky offers a wide variety of hip pain treatments including soft tissue mobilization, joint manipulation, strength and stretching exercises, acupuncture, active Release Technique® (ART), cold-laser Light Therapy, Graston Technique® and Kinesiology Taping.
+Dr. Miro offers a wide variety of hip pain treatments including soft tissue mobilization, joint manipulation, strength and stretching exercises, acupuncture, active Release Technique® (ART), cold-laser Light Therapy, Graston Technique® and Kinesiology Taping.

 635 Madison Ave, 4th Floor